 In passive methods, a maze-like channel is designed with various gap sizes between the features which guide worms with a particular size to a particular outlet in the chip.
-These chips have been successful in separating adult worms from larvae at 200-300 worms/minute and 94% efficiency.
+These microfluidic devices have been successful in separating adult worms from larvae at 200-300 worms/minute and 94% efficiency.
 Why not leave your worms inside the chips and automate the sorting process after all?

 An advantage that C. elegans offers to the researchers is the synchronizability of the worms.
 It is a valuable feature in age-related and neurodegenerative diseases such as Parkinson’s.
 The standard method for synchronizing the worms off-chip includes bleaching the gravid worms to rupture the body and release the eggs followed by culturing the eggs on a new plate.
 This technique is time-consuming and labour-intensive.
 Microfluidic chips can efficiently and affordably extract eggs from a mixed population of eggs and worms at high-throughputs (4200 worms/minute).
-Find more details on microfluidic techniques for synchronizing C. elegans in the reference section at the bottom of the page.
+Find more details on microfluidic techniques for synchronizing C. elegans in the reference section at the bottom of the page listing Microfluidics articles.

 Explore the various microfluidics techniques developed for immobilizing and positioning C. elegans in microfluidic chips